AviatrixSystems/Docs/HowTos/transit_dmz_faq.rst

 |main_companion_subnets|

-Aviatrix Controller will create VPC route tables to associate the firewall subnets and create necessary route entries for packet forwarding.
+The Aviatrix Controller will create VPC route tables to associate the firewall subnets and create necessary route entries for packet forwarding.

 How to setup Transit DMZ?